SystemsApproach/tcpcc/intro.rst

-the problem as *"a distributed algorithm to share network resources among competing sources, where the goal is to choose source rate so as to maximize aggregate source utility subject to capacity constraints."* Formuling a congestion-control mechanism as an algorithm to optimize an objective function is traceable to a paper by Frank Kelly in 1997, and later extended by Sanjeewa Athuraliya and Steven Low to take into account both traffic sources (TCP) and the Active
+the problem as *"a distributed algorithm to share network resources among competing sources, where the goal is to choose source rate so as to maximize aggregate source utility subject to capacity constraints."* Formulating a congestion-control mechanism as an algorithm to optimize an objective function is traceable to a paper by Frank Kelly in 1997, and later extended by Sanjeewa Athuraliya and Steven Low to take into account both traffic sources (TCP) and the Active